JohnAustinDev/osis-converters/ReadMe.md

 ### DEFAULT CONTROL FILES
-The entire conversion process is guided by control files.
-Default control files are located at `<osis-converters> / defaults` which may be overwritten by your own default files located at `<main-module> / .. / defaults`.
+The conversion process is guided by control files.
+Default control files are located at `<osis-converters> / defaults` which may be overwritten by default files located at `<main-module> / .. / defaults`.

-When the `defaults` program is run on a project, project control files are created from the default files which have been auto-customized.
-Conversion is controlled by these control files in the project directory.
-A project is not ready to publish until there are no errors reported in LOG files, all warnings have been checked, and all desired materials and meta-data have been added to the project.
+When the `defaults` program is run on a project, customized project control files are created from the default files.
+Conversion is controlled by these files located in the project directory.
+A project is not ready to publish until there are no errors reported in LOG files, all warnings have been checked, and all materials and meta-data have been added to the project.

 ### LOG FILES
 Log files report everything about the conversion process.
 They are written to the module's output directory and begin with `LOG_`.
-Each conversion step generates its own log with these labels:
+Each conversion step generates its own log containing these labels:

 LABEL | DESCRIPTION
 ----- | -----------